dsharlet/array/README.md

 // happen. sizeof(small_matrix) = sizeof(float) * 4 * 4 + (overhead)
 ```

+`matrix.h` is a small helper library of typical matrix shape and object types defined using arrays, including the examples above.

 ### Slicing, cropping, and splitting

 Shapes and arrays can be sliced and cropped using `interval<Min, Extent>` objects, which are similar to `dim<>`s.